-In our opinion, the content of the accompanying IAGC of ENAGÁS, S.A. and subsidiaries as of December 31, 2023 is presented, in all material respects, in accordance with the requirements established in article 540 of the Corporate Enterprises Act and with Circular 5/2013 of the Spanish National Securities Market Commission (CNMV) dated June 12, 2013 and amendments the most recent being CNMV Circular 3/2021, of September 28.
+In our opinion, the content of the accompanying IAGC of ENAGÁS, S.A. and subsidiaries as of December 31, 2024 is presented, in all material respects, in accordance with the requirements established in article 540 of the Corporate Enterprises Act, with the Order ECC/461/2013, of March 20 and with Circular 5/2013 of the Spanish National Securities Market Commission (CNMV) dated June 12, 2013 and amendments the most recent being CNMV Circular 3/2021, of September 28.